tidev/tidev-www/posts/2024/sdk_12_3_0_ga.md

 teaser: 'Support for Node.js 20, Apple Vision Pro and new Android camera handling'
 ---

-The next preview version of the Titanium SDK is now is available: <b>12.3.0.GA</b>.
+The next stable version of the Titanium SDK is now available: <b>12.3.0.GA</b>.
 Titanium SDK 12.3.0 is a minor release of the SDK, adding new features and fixing existing bugs:
   * General: Official support for Node.js 18 and 20
   * General: Module updates (e.g. hyperloop and ti.map)
   * iOS: Support multi-scene applications (e.g. CarPlay and visionOS)